-• Lane filtering is legal in certain circumstances, and
+- Lane filtering is legal in certain circumstances for fully licenced motorcycle riders, and

-In Queensland, edge filtering is only permitted on high-speed roads, like highways, because they do not present additional risks from parked cars, pedestrians, cyclists, and driveways.
+Only high-speed roads, such as highways, in Queensland allow edge filtering because they do not pose additional risks from parked cars, pedestrians, cyclists, and driveways.

 QLD Motorcycle Lane Filtering Laws

-Under the new laws[2], motorcyclists may lane filter if, and only when:-
+Under the new laws[2], fully licenced motorcyclists may lane filter if, and only when:-

-• They do not travel faster than 30 km/h;
+- They do not travel faster than 30 km/h between stationary or slow-moving vehicles.

-• They are not in a school zone; and
+- They are not travelling in school zones during school zone hours; and

 Similarly, motorcyclists’ may edge filter[3] in circumstances where:-

-• They do not travel faster than 30 km/h;
+- They do not travel faster than 30 km/h on the edge of the road

-• They do not ride on any unsealed part of the road; and
+- They do not ride on any unsealed part of the road edge; and

 Given the rationale behind the new laws and the inherent dangers involved in executing such conduct, it would be prudent to review the subtle nuances regarding liability and potential claims for damages.